MAIF/daikoku/storage-sql-migration.md

   valid — same storage.
 What the migration reveals they *don't* cover is collected below.

 ## Phase 3 notes

+`apiRepo` closes the phase: 66 queries, and the widest domain surface of the migration because an api is versioned. `_humanReadableId` is shared by every version, `currentVersion` tells them apart, `parent` is null on the root and `isDefault` marks the served one — so most methods name a point in that tree (`findRootVersion`, `findOtherVersions`, `existsVersion`, `clearDefaultVersionExcept`, `reparentVersions`, `renameHumanReadableId`) rather than a WHERE clause.

+Two things it exposed:

+- **A `++` that silently dropped a filter.** `AdminApiController.validate` built `Json.obj("_id" -> {"$ne": id}, "name" -> name) ++ parent.map(p => Json.obj("_id" -> p))`. `++` on a
+  `JsObject` *overwrites* the duplicate key, so as soon as an api had a parent the `$ne` vanished and the query became "the parent api bearing this name".
+It is now `findAnotherWithName`, on the name alone, letting the surrounding code decide — which it already does, accepting both parent and child explicitly.
+A creation that used to slip through the hole can now be refused for a name clash.
+- **A job that verified nothing.** `OtoroshiEntitiesVerifierJob` filters the *apis* stream with a query built from its entry point, which names *subscription* fields (`api`, `plan`, or the subscription's `_id`).
+An `Api` carries none of them, so every entry point but `SyncAllSubscription` reduced the stream to nothing.
+Ported as-is with the behaviour spelled out in a comment: fixing it means deciding which api a plan or a subscription should resolve to, which is a product call.

+### The scan blind spot

+Grepping `<repo>` followed by a JsObject call misses every query built into a variable or a helper (`referencingPlans(query)` in `TenantService`, `uniquenessQuery` in `ApiCrudService`, `val apiRepo = …` then `apiRepo.findNotDeleted(...)`).
+Three real call sites hid there.
+The reliable scan walks *every* JsObject-API call and attributes it to a repo by reading backwards — that is what the final check below does.

 `apiSubscriptionRepo` is the widest surface of the phase — 54 queries — but a narrow set of
 dimensions: `api`, `team`, `plan`, `keyring`, `apiKey.clientId`.
 The keyring ones carry the